vuxcode/pr1-project-Livraan/bug-list.md

 7. Problem: When creating the function for the progress bar one and saving the file the console log says that one element is not defined.

 Fix: Via different sources I got the help to make the bar work.
 I had spelled element wrong and it was mostly that made the console log error.

+8. Problem: When sending the program to my boyfriend I discovered that it couldn't find the file for the actual quiz if I just send the start screen.
+Therefore the whole code (startscreen and quiz) needs to be in one single file.

+Fix: